symfony/symfony-docs/components/string.rst

 .. versionadded:: 5.2

     The feature to use a PHP closure to define substitutions was introduced in Symfony 5.2.

+.. versionadded:: 5.3

+    The feature to fallback to the parent locale's symbols map was introduced in Symfony 5.3.

 The separator between words is a dash (``-``) by default, but you can define another separator as the second argument::